gwkokab/gwkokab/examples/inference_analysis.md

     </div>
 </div>

-Now, just trying to increase the number chains if it improves anything. otherwise, we got pretty decent plots by now.
+Now, just trying to increase the number of chains if it improves anything.
+Otherwise, we have pretty decent plots by now.
 Increasing the chains does not change the results.
 We used 40 chains for the same setting and got the following plots which are again similar and not worth using that much computation cost.

 <div style="display: flex; justify-content: space-around;">
     <div style="margin: 10px;">